Let’s Pull Together

 If you’d like to carpool to the event, please click here, to add your car or join a ride going to the event.
 There is also a wait list feature if there isn’t a ride there yet that works for you.
 Happy carpooling!

 Please email the event contact to join the waiting list.

-The 798 acre Connop Bragg Creek property, which borders Kananaskis Country, provides habitat for a diversity of waterfowl and woodland animals, including deer, elk, moose and black bear.
-The property is also part of a working landscape, where cattle ranching is balanced with conservation.What you will be doing
+The 322 hectare (798 ac.)
+Connop Bragg Creek property, which borders Kananaskis Country, provides habitat for species like elk, barn swallow and grizzly bear.
+This working landscape also balances active cattle ranching with long term conservation.What you will be doing

 With the help and guidance from NCC staff, volunteers will be removing the heads of field scabious and bagging them.
 This will prevent them from being able to spread their seeds further on our property.
 Although they look similar to butterfly plant (Scabiosa), an ornamental perennial, these plants are very invasive and classified as a noxious weed.Why you will love it

 With just a short drive from Calgary, volunteers will be able to explore the Connop property located just outside of Bragg Creek.
 They will be able to learn more about the work we do in the popular Bow region from our Natural Area Manager who will be on-site all day!Questions?

 Contact Emma Dunlop: Emma.Dunlop@natureconservancy.ca